-- A vote is organized at least once a year among portfolio managers who carry out a dealing activity to assess and rank execution intermediaries they work with. - ▶ The dealing activity is also partly carried out by BNPP Dealing Services for the account of BNPP AM.
-In this context, a monitoring of execution quality is performed by BNPP Dealing Services through, inter alia, a specific vote from dealers based on quality criteria agreed with BNPP AM. - ► An oversight of the quality of transactions processing, including settlement, by brokers and counterparties is ensured by BNPP AM - ▶ In addition, a regular control of execution intermediaries' reliability is also performed on indicators relating to their good standing and reputation (registration, financial situation, sanctions from regulators, scan against international sanctions lists...).
+- A vote is organized at least once a year among GTF traders (located both in BNPP Dealing Services and in various BNPP AM entities) to assess and rank execution intermediaries they work with. - An oversight of the quality of transactions processing, including settlement, by brokers and counterparties is ensured by BNPP AM, relying inter alia on the scoring made by BNPP AM custodian bank. - In addition, a regular control of execution intermediaries' reliability is also performed on indicators relating to their good standing and reputation (registration, financial situation, sanctions from regulators, scan against international sanctions lists...).